oliverfaase/github-portfolio/README.md

 - Duplicate-record handling
 - Composite investigation identifiers
 - Spatial-reference validation
-- Configurable selection distances
-- Configurable vertical exaggeration
+- Configurable selection distances and vertical exaggeration
 - Automated feature-class creation and symbology
-- Source-document traceability
+- Source-document traceability and match-confidence fields
-- Match-confidence fields
 - Detailed error and status messages

 I also developed a depth-based concentric-buffer workflow that generates polygon rings at three-foot increments.
 The framework can incorporate additional measurements, including methane readings, as value-based depth-interval overlays.